 We will pay principal and interest on the notes to DTC or its nominee, as the case may be, as the registered owner of the related global note.
 We will make these payments to DTC or its nominee in immediately available funds.
 Neither we nor the trustee will have any responsibility or liability for the payment of principal and interest on the notes to beneficial owners.
 However, we understand that it is currently the policy of DTC to credit these payments to participants' accounts on the relevant payment date in accordance with the participants' holdings as shown on DTC's records.
-Payments by participants and indirect participants to beneficial owners will be governed by standing instructions and customary practices and will be the responsibility of the participants and indirect participants to whose accounts the notes are credited, which may or may not be the beneficial owners.
+Payments by participants and indirect participants to beneficial owners will be governed by standing instructions and customary practices and will be the responsibility of the participants and indirect participants and not of DTC.
+DTC will have no knowledge of the actual beneficial owners of the notes.
+DTC's records will reflect only the identity of the participants to whose accounts the notes are credited, which may or may not be the beneficial owners.
 The participants and indirect participants are responsible for keeping account of their holdings on behalf of their customers.